radityaseptian/react-search-movie-sederhana/README.md

-# Build with React with vite and vanila css ❤
+# Build with React with vite and vanilla css ❤